Key Questions Answered in This Article

 The design team presents the final look and feel of the updated product.
 This is the final point from which its development starts.

-Once the high-fidelity prototype is accepted by the stakeholders, the team can move on to developing the MVP.
+Once the stakeholders accept the high-fidelity prototype, the team can develop the MVP.